Skip to content Skip to sidebar Skip to footer

 Columbus Recreation and Parks Fitness Classes

 Although this option isn’t technically free, it certainly won’t break the bank.
 For $1, Columbus residents can purchase a Leisure Card.
 With the card, residents can have access to a variety of facilities offering free classes, from low impact workouts for those 50+ to walking to folk dancing.
 For an additional annual fee, there is also access to the weight room.
-Columbus Recreation and Parks Department have 18 designated “Get Active” centers with specialized workout facilities, cardio equipment, weight machines, and fitness classes.
+Columbus Recreation and Parks Department have several designated “Get Active” centers with specialized workout facilities, cardio equipment, weight machines, and fitness classes.

 Address: Various Locations